satyanandasahu/SpringAnnotationRESTAPIupdate/README.md

 Dependencies: Maven will takecare of all the JAR/Library dependecies but you need to install MySQL DB for database.
 You can also change the configuration DB for other external or in memeory DB.

-After installation of MySQL DB you need to have Person table on your DB.
+After installation of MySQL DB you need to have Person & Address table on your DB Schema.
+Query is given below

-Here is the create query:
-CREATE TABLE Person (PersonId varchar(255), FirstName varchar(255), MiddleName varchar(255), LastName varchar(255), Age int, Gender varchar(255));

 Run this maven command to create a jar artifact <b> mvn clean package -Pjar </b>
 Run this maven command to create a war artifact <b> mvn clean package -Pwar </b>